Pet AnimalsDogDog Breeds

 Appearance:

-The Texas Heeler is a crossbreed dog that is a mix of an Australian Cattle Dog (also known as a Blue Heeler or Queensland Heeler) and an Australian Shepherd.
-They have a medium-sized, athletic build with a short, dense coat that can be blue or blue mottled with white, red, or black.
+The Texas Heeler is a crossbreed canine resulting from the fusion of an Australian Cattle Dog, alternatively referred to as a Blue Heeler or Queensland Heeler, and an Australian Shepherd.
+These dogs boast a medium-sized, athletically built physique, featuring a short, dense coat that may be either blue or blue mottled, often accentuated with white, red, or black markings.

 Temperament: